Gender and Race Pay Gap Report

 Summary of the Data Findings:

-Estuary is a diverse business with a predominantly female workforce.
-As at 5 April 2023 the total workforce comprised as follows:
+We are a diverse business with a predominantly female workforce.
+As at 5 April 2024 the total workforce comprised as follows:

 The split between Office and Care & Support (inc Bank) was: